-The manual, therefore, wants to be an answer to the challenges identified in the beginning to offer to coaches or trainers the chance to have a number of practical, dynamic, non formal activities that could be used to talk with athletes about challenges such as energy consumption, sustainable mobility or waste management within the frame of their sport activities.
+The manual, therefore, wants to be an answer to the challenges identified in the beginning to offer to coaches or trainers the chance to have a number of practical, dynamic, non-formal activities that could be used to talk with athletes about challenges such as energy consumption, sustainable mobility or waste management within the frame of their sport activities.

-The manual also contains some deeper information about a number of related issues, with related links.
-Our suggestion, in any case, is to use it as a base to provide some insights to the people participating in organized workshops, and provide space for further deepening on the topics when the people taking part are interested in knowing more about specific issues.
+The full version of the manual (available only in English) also contains some deeper information about a number of related issues, with related links.
+It could be a base to provide some insights to the people participating in organized workshops, and provide space for further deepening on the topics when the people taking part are interested in knowing more about specific issues, but it's not a must.